slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 Wisdom is knowing the long-term consequences of your actions.
 Wisdom is knowing what to do with what you know.
-Knowledge is knowing what to say, wisdom is knowing when to say it.

 	WISDOM = INTELIGENCE + EXPERIENCE

+Knowledge is knowing what to say; wisdom is knowing when to say it.

 > *"To attain knowledge, add things everyday.
 To attain wisdom, remove things everyday."
 -- Lao Tzu [-571]*